edlang90/AlienWhoopF7/README.md

 * 4 Addressable LEDs incorporated
 * Voltage Sensor

-* Note: external receiver is NO LONGER required.
-You only need a compatible ELRS 2.4GHz Transmitter.

 This design is a bit more complex than the original, so a 4 layer PCB is required.
 It must still be 0.8mm thick.
 More info in the [Hardware Folder](/Hardware/)